 Diagnosticare has taken ownership of the worlds best CT scanner.

 Siemens Force is the industries leading scanner for radiation dose and detail.
+Don’t be fooled by the labels “Low Dose CT Scanning”.

 This is the lowest dose CT scanner available.
 Diagnosticare is always willing to put patient welfare before cost saving.